 So for example as an affiliate you might promote some products from Amazon, then if somebody clicked on your link & made a purchase you’d get paid… Plus the amount you can earn with it is totally uncapped.

-Anyway if that’s something that interests you then you can learn more about it (for free) over at Wealthy Affiliate.
+Anyway, if that’s something that interests you then you can learn more about it (for free) over at Commission Academy.

 Or as I say you can also check out the alternatives here.